 1/4 cup + 2 Tablespoons (3.75 ounces) cashew butter OR 3/4 cup cashews

 5 Tablespoons (2 ounces) melted food-grade cocoa butter* OR 5 tablespoons coconut oil

 2 ounces unsweetened chocolate OR 2 ounces 85% cacao chocolate**

 1/16 teaspoon sea salt

-- 3 Tablespoons + 2 teaspoons coconut palm sugar AND 1/32 + 1/16 teaspoon pure stevia powder
+- 1/4 cup coconut palm sugar + 1/8 teaspoon good-tasting stevia powder

 Melt together cocoa butter, chocolate, and cashew butter in a double boiler over low heat, stirring mixture constantly with a spatula until liquefied.
 Grind sweeteners (stevia, erythritol, xylitol OR Truvia OR coconut palm sugar) and sea salt together into a fine powder using a Magic Bullet or coffee grinder.
 Sift the sweeteners into the chocolate mixture, stirring and folding the sweetener into the chocolate to make it smooth in consistency.
 Break up any lumps by working the chocolate against the sides and bottom of the bowl with your spatula.
 Pour chocolate mixture on to a cookie sheet lined with parchment paper and spread it out in an even coating.
 Sprinkle with dried cranberries, pumpkin seeds, orange zest, toasted sliced almonds… whatever you’d like in your candy bark!
 Let the candy firm up by setting it in a cool room, or speed setting it in the fridge.
 Break into pieces and serve.